2015-16 State of the Rockies Project

 Large Area and Landscape Conservation in the Rocky Mountain West: Conserving Communities, Economies, and Environments

-Building on last year’s focus and outcomes, our research focuses on large landscape conservation topics in the Rocky Mountain West.
-This year we will give special attention to environmental governance, or how federal involvement, non-profit, watershed, tribal, and private initiatives shape conservation efforts.
-We will analyze their role in specific landscape conservation objectives.
+The 2014-15 State of the Rockies Project built on the previous year’s theme, with a research focus on large landscape conservation topics in the Rocky Mountain West.
+Special attention was given to environmental governance, or how federal involvement, non-profit, watershed, tribal, and private initiatives shape conservation efforts.
+We analyzed their role in specific landscape conservation objectives.
 These objectives range from the protection of biodiversity, to economic sustainability, to cultural preservation efforts.
-The backdrop of this research will be the complex array of diverse communities, economies, and environments in the Rocky Mountain West.
+The backdrop of this research included a complex array of diverse communities, economies, and environments in the Rocky Mountain West.

 As economic drivers, demographic trends, and political attitudes change in the American West, so too management approaches have changed to meet the varying demands of communities and economies.
 Specifically, the organization, management, scale, jurisdiction, and invested stakeholders shaped new conservation efforts.
 Additionally, as internal economic and demographic forces shape landscapes from the inside, climate change continues to stretch landscapes and environmental managers across the West.
 Global climate change not only threatens natural environments, but also the human communities that are dependent on them for a way of life.

-Thus, our focus is premised on a holistic approach to natural and human systems.
+Thus, our 2014-15 focus was premised on a holistic approach to natural and human systems.
 Embedded in this focus is an understanding that there is an inseparable relationship between nature and society.

 The State of the Rockies Project 2013-14